MakeMeSenpai/Ant_World/docs/updates_backlog.md

 ___
 ## Beta
+- 0.9.6
+    - updated pages to meet lighthouse expectations.
+Getting a score of 95+
+    - add searchable content by creating proper SEO descriptions using key words, and page permissions with robots.txt
+    - optimize photos, loading times, and outside likes using: noopener, webp, etc.

 - 0.7.5
     - Adjusted so available on all devices
     - created simple hamburger menu for navigation for the page